bitwarden/server/SETUP.md

 ### SQL Server

-We recommend changing the `MSSQL_PASSWORD` variable in `dev/.env` to avoid exposing the sqlserver with a default password.
-Note: changing this after first running docker compose may require a re-creation of the storage volume.
+We recommend changing the `MSSQL_PASSWORD` variable in `dev/.env` to avoid exposing the sqlserver with a default password. **Note**: changing this after first running docker compose may require a re-creation of the storage volume.
 To do this, stop the running containers and run `docker volume rm bitwardenserver_mssql_dev_data`. (**Warning:** this will delete your development database.)

 We provide a helper script which will create the development database `vault_dev` and also run all migrations.
-This commad should be run after starting docker the first time, as well as after syncing against upstream and after creating a new migration.
+This command should be run after starting docker the first time, as well as after syncing against upstream and after creating a new migration.

 ```powershell
 .\dev\migrate.ps1